-This rare tree has extremely vibrant fall colors in shades of red, orange, yellow, and purple.
+This rare tree has extremely vibrant fall colours in shades of red, orange, yellow, and purple.
 Attracts bees with nectar and birds and wildlife with its fruit.
 This tree is dioecious, which means a separate male and female tree is required for pollination.

 Prefers moist and acidic soils but is not picky with soil type.
-Can also tolerate drought and dry soils in the wild, but is typically found on stream edges and wet areas.
+Can also tolerate drought and dry soils in the wild but is typically found on stream edges and wet areas.

 Ontario Hardiness Zone: 4 to 7 (Find out your Hardiness Zone here)